 Find out about some of the main ideas and practices which form the roots of our initiative.

-Ecostage and the Seven Intersecting Guiding Principles have been inspired and informed by:
+Ecostage and the Seven Ecostage Principles have been inspired and informed by:

 Ecostage incorporates these concepts, frameworks and practices to bring a wider, ecological perspective to how we make work that challenges current measures of success, from a project’s inception to its afterlife.